-- (1) (2) The amounts listed for 2020 include 27 bi-weekly payments rather than the standard 26 bi-weekly payments per year. - This column represents the aggregate grant date fair value, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") Topic 718 for stock awards and options granted to the Named Executive Officers in 2020, 2019 and 2018.
-The assumptions used in calculating the fair value of the stock awards and options can be found under Note 9 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2020.
+This column represents the aggregate grant date fair value, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Codification (2) ("ASC") Topic 718 for stock awards and options granted to the Named Executive Officers in 2021, 2020 and 2019.
+The assumptions used in calculating the fair value of the stock awards and options can be found under Note 10 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2021.
 These amounts reflect the grant date fair value for these stock awards and options and do not necessarily correspond to the actual value that will be realized by the Named Executive Officers.
-For additional information on stock awards and options granted to the Named Executive Officers in 2020 and in prior years, see below under "Grants of Plan-based Awards" and "Outstanding Equity Awards at Fiscal Year-End." - (3) The amounts listed represent cash awards earned for the year under the Company's annual cash incentive bonus program.
-For additional information regarding the annual cash incentive bonus program, see above under "Compensation Discussion and Analysis-Compensation Elements-Annual Cash Incentive Bonus."
+For additional information on stock awards and options granted to the Named Executive Officers in 2021 and in prior years, see below under "Grants of Plan-based Awards" and "Outstanding Equity Awards at Fiscal Year-End."